 In the United States, fast food is a contributor to dietary habits, with 11.3 percent of the total calories in the typical American diet coming from fast food.
 Common fast food choices include pizza, burgers, fried potatoes and soft drinks.
 Many people who eat fast food tend to have higher fat intakes and poorer diets.
-Fast food does have some benefits, however, and you can consume fast food occasionally as part of a healthy diet.
+Fast food does have some benefits, however, and you can consume fast food occasionally as part of a healthy diet, particularly if you use a calorie counter to keep track of your intake.

 Fast Foods Are Convenient